Other Names for Xylitol (What To Know)

 Xylitol is a natural sugar substitute that has gained popularity, especially among those with diabetes.

-So, as ya explore various food products and sweeteners, keep an eye out for these other names for xylitol.
+Keep an eye out for these other names for xylitol.

-Names and Designation of Xylitol
+Names & Designation of Xylitol

 One of the most common aliases for xylitol is xylite.

-However, it is also known as birch sugar because it was originally derived from the bark of birch trees.
+However it is also known as birch sugar because it was originally derived from the bark of birch trees.

 Another chemical name that refers to xylitol is Meso-Xylitol.